axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ## ToDo

 ### Server
-* ping Marks
- * how does smartphone gain knowledge of course layout? reuse course designer?
- * write in race log, or rather buffer on smartphone and transmit on creating race?
- * or is this just setting the course definition and then adding fixes for the mark, without necessarily mapping a device to the mark
 * deal with passes properly in racelog tracking events
 * UI for setting mark roundings
  * use RaceViewer